 An introduction to the principles of range management including rangeland types, characteristics, and management; ecological principles; range inventory and monitoring systems; grazing systems and stocking rates; grazing distribution and range plant identification; and management of range vegetation and wildlife.
 Also deals with livestock production on rangelands and career opportunities in range management.

-Prerequisite(s): ENG 100 or placement in ENG 101; and RDG 110, placement in RDG 122, or exemption.
+Prerequisite(s): ENG 100 or placement in ENG 101, and placement in RDG 122 or exemption.

-AGR 107 - Farrier Science (3)
+AGR 135 - Introduction to Crop Science (3)